 Informally, $\mathrm{xent}_{\mathcal{J}}\left(x|y\right)$ measures how ``surprised'' the autoregressive model $\mathcal{J}$ is to see $x$ after seeing $y$.
 We denote also $\mathrm{xent}_{\mathcal{J}}(x)=\mathrm{xent}_{\mathcal{J}}(x|\emptyset)$ where $\emptyset$ is the empty string.

-The (judge) model $\mathcal{J}$ can be the main player model $\mathcal{M}$ itself (as in, e.g., pre-training games; see below), or a fixed pre-trained model, or a separate fixed agent.
-Depending on whether $\mathcal{J}=\mathcal{M}$ or $\mathcal{J}\neq\mathcal{M}$, the goal may be to improve the model used for the cross-entropy computation, or simply to optimize with respect to this cross-entropy defined by a fixed $\mathcal{J}$. \begin{rem} In practice, for SXGs, it can be useful to clip the $\mathbb{P}_{\mathcal{J}}\left(x_{i}|y,x_{<i}\right)$ from below by small amount.
-This clips the per-token loss $-\log\mathbb{P}_{\mathcal{J}}\left(x_{i}|y,x_{<i}\right)$ from above.
+The (judge) model $\mathcal{J}$ can be the main player model $\mathcal{M}$ itself (as in, e.g., pre-training games; see below), or a fixed pre-trained or instruct model.
+Depending on whether $\mathcal{J}=\mathcal{M}$ or $\mathcal{J}\neq\mathcal{M}$, the goal may be to improve the model used for the cross-entropy computation, or simply to optimize with respect to this cross-entropy defined by a fixed $\mathcal{J}$. \begin{rem} In practice, for S-XGs, it can be useful to clip the $\mathbb{P}_{\mathcal{J}}\left(x_{i}|y,x_{<i}\right)$ from below by a small amount, which clips the per-token loss $-\log\mathbb{P}_{\mathcal{J}}\left(x_{i}|y,x_{<i}\right)$ from above.
 This prevents players from exploiting very low probabilities of models to achieve high rewards: these log-probabilities are typically noisy and not meaningful (see the well-posedness criterion in \cite{hongler-emil}). \end{rem}

 For a family of token strings $\{(x_{j},y_{j})\}_{j}$ and a family of models $(\mathcal{J}_{j})_{j}$ a signed \emph{xent sum} is an expression of the form

 Xent sums can be used in two ways: \begin{itemize} \item as rewards given to the players; \item as skewed rewards (i.e. soft constraints, see next Section \ref{subsec:sxg-def-and-basic-runtime-instruction}) given to the players. \end{itemize}